 Pronounciation: FII-cus ben-gal-LEN-sis

 Landscape Use: Shade, screen, also can be grown in a large container in bright large atriums.

-Form & Character: Bengal fig is a very large and stately tree that produces long above-ground adventitious roots when mature.
+Form & Character: Banyan fig is a very large and stately tree that produces long above-ground adventitious roots when mature.
 It has a massive trunk flare.
 It is rounded and spreading, imposing, strong, immovable, and generally clean.

-Foliage/texture: Alternate, oval to ovate large leaves, thick and leathery with prominent venation, green to olive green with smooth margins and a short petiole, new leaves are bronzy red in color; medium coarse texture.
+Foliage/Texture: Alternate, oval to ovate large leaves, thick and leathery with prominent venation, green to olive green with smooth margins and a short petiole, new leaves are bronzy red in color; medium coarse texture.

-Flowers & fruits: Axillary flowers are in pairs, but inconspicuous; fruits are small, rounded (globose), and reddish when mature.
+Flowers & Fruits: Axillary flowers are in pairs, but inconspicuous; fruits are small, rounded (globose), and reddish when mature.

 Seasonal color: None